Eat & Drink

 Arno Deli

 When Italy produces some of the world's most iconic food products – think prosciutto di Parma, mozzarella di bufala, and balsamic vinegar – dedicating a deli to these culinary treasures was a no-brainer for Italophile Will O'Brien.
 Arno Deli serves up unreal panini, snacks, and wine alongside its deli offering.
-Now open on a Friday night, enjoying an aperitivo at Arno Deli will have you feeling like you've been dropped into the streets of Florence.
+Try one of the paninis and you will quickly develop a religious-like devotion to Will's sandwich skills.

 Where: 181 King St, Newcastle